EpocDotFr/parkitect-blueprint-reader/README.md

 ### CLI

-The CLI reads metadata from the given blueprint filename, then writes the parsed data as a JSON array to `stdout`.
+The CLI reads metadata from the given blueprint filename, then writes the parsed data as a JSON to `stdout`.

 ```shell
 parkitect-blueprint-reader coaster.png